Simple Ways to Estimate Home Value

 Go to Open Houses

 And while you're there, talk to the agents showing the homes.
-Agents hold Open Houses for two main purposes: To show the home being listed but also to meet other potential clients.
+Agents hold Open Houses for two main purposes: To show the home being listed but also to meet potential clients.
 As mentioned, a good agent will be more than happy to share their knowledge with you.

 Get a Formal Appraisal